amanrai31/React2/README.md

 -----

+# 20% things that are used 80% of time

 React apps are made out of components.

 **Component =>** React components are JavaScript functions that return markup.
 A component is a piece of the UI that has its own logic and appearance.
 A component can be as small as a button, or as large as an entire page.